 • Spanish: Nosotros aprendemos cosas nuevas

-• Portuguese: Nós aprendemos coisas novas
+• Brazilian Portuguese: Nós aprendemos coisas novas

 • Italian: Noi impariamo cose nuove